 The study of RS at Camp Hill Boys is designed to encourage students to live the examined life.
 Students study a wide range of religious, scientific, and non-religious perspectives on some of life’s most fundamental questions.
 In RS classrooms, students will develop the questioning habit, as they explore such topics as the meaning of life, the nature of the soul and the origin of the world.
 Whilst the RS department does not expect the same level of dedication as Socrates, it will expect students to open their minds to a range of views!
 It is only through the examination of a wide range of perspectives, that students will begin to be sure of their own views.

 How will I study?

-Religious Studies is a statutory requirement of your sons education.
+Religious Studies is a statutory requirement of your son’s education.
 At Camp Hill we aim to make that educational experience relevant and engaging through thematic study of topics.
 RS develops a range of skills and gives the boys the ability to give detailed explanations as well as critically analyse and evaluate different ideas.
 Lessons use a wide range of activities and encourage independent learning skills.
-The department is committed to the use of ICT and makes active use of interactive whiteboards and our Moodle (Virtual Learning Environment) site.
+The department is committed to the use of ICT and makes active use of interactive whiteboards and the Google Suite.

 Where can RS take me?